Dice-Sensei/spselit-programming-course-python/README.md

 # Learning resources - Python

 This repository contains learning resources for Python.
+Other part of repository is [Arena Fighting Game](https://github.com/Dice-Sensei/arena-fighting-game).

 ## Acknowledgement